FriendsOfCake/crud-view/docs/customizing-templates.rst

     return $this->Crud->execute(null, $this->Auth->user('id'));
 }

-By default, it can be overwritten by providing a custom ``register.ctp``.
+By default, it can be overwritten by providing a custom ``register.ctp``:

 .. code-block:: php